-Sintana is a Canadian crude oil and natural gas ('hydrocarbons") exploration and development company listed on the TSX Venture Exchange ("TSXV").
-Its trading symbol changed from SNN to SEI effective as of the market open on August 10, 2015, subsequent to the business combination with Sintana Holdings Corp.
-Sintana is primarily engaged in hydrocarbons exploration and development activities in Namibia and also holds interests in Colombia.
+Sintana is a Canadian crude oil and natural gas ('hydrocarbons") exploration and development company listed on the TSX Venture Exchange ("TSXV") under the symbol "SEI", and on the OTC market in the United States under the symbol "SEUSF".
+Sintana is primarily engaged in hydrocarbons exploration and development activities in Namibia and also holds an interest in Colombia.
 The Company's exploration strategy is to acquire, explore, develop and produce superior quality assets with significant hydrocarbon reserves potential.
 Its primary assets are held through its 49% interest in all of the issued and outstanding shares of Inter Oil (Pty) Ltd. ("Inter Oil").
-Inter Oil is a private Namibian company which indirectly holds a strategic portfolio of offshore petroleum exploration license ("PEL") including (i) a 15% carried interest in PEL 87; (ii) a 10% carried interest in each of PELs 82 and 83; and (iii) a 10% carried interest in PEL 90.
-Inter Oil also holds a 30% interest in a subsidiary which, in turn, holds a 90% interest in onshore PEL 103.
+Inter Oil is a private Namibian company which indirectly holds a strategic portfolio of offshore petroleum exploration license ("PEL") including (i) a 15% (Sintana: 7.35%) limited carried interest in PEL 87; (ii) a 10% (Sintana: 4.9%) limited carried interests in each of PELs 82 and 83; and (iii) a 10% (Sintana: 4.9%) limited carried interest in onshore PEL 103.
 In addition, Sintana holds private participation interests of 25% unconventional (carried) and 100% conventional in the potential hydrocarbon resources of the 43,158 acres Valle Medio Magdalena 37 ("VMM-37") Block in Colombia.